motech/motech/docs/source/development/dev_setup/dev_install.rst

 	   		:align: center

 	#.
 Depending on your machine it could take a while for motech-platform-server to deploy

 	#.
+If you get an error of the form: "the request was rejected because its size (68032892) exceeds the configured maximum (52428800)" follow `these instructions <http://maxrohde.com/2011/04/27/large-war-file-cannot-be-deployed-in-tomcat-7/>`_ to

+	#.
 In the Tomcat Web Application Manager page, click on ``/motech-platform-server``, you get the MOTECH initial user screen